 So, here's the thing: You don't technically need to include nuts to get a pesto-like sauce.
 If you're looking for something very traditional, then yes, pine nuts are the way to go.
 But if you just need a delicious basil-based sauce, you can make a "pesto" sans nuts.
 The texture will be a bit different, but once tossed with pasta or added to marinades it's hard to taste a huge difference.
 This dish is a great example!

 BUT.
 Sometimes I do really want something a little more traditional, but obviously a little different because of aforementioned allergy.
 Womp.

-I have another post on nut-free pestos which includes three delicious flavor variations.
+I have another post on pesto made without nuts which includes three delicious flavor variations.
 All of them use a different special ingredient (coconut! broccoli!!) to mimic the texture of traditional basic pesto, but they all have their own distinct flavors and I wanted to come up with something that I could use as an all-around basil pesto.